 South India starts getting hot in March.
 It won’t be as pleasant as January or as hot as April or May.
 The beginning of the off-season means that it’s a lot less touristy, easier to travel and less crowded in general.
 That means cheaper accommodation and emptier beaches where you can enjoy it without the full hassle of the busy season.
 However, it’s not necessarily a good time to see the temples as it may get too hot.
 Instead, head to the tea plantations and the national parks as they will be a lot cooler.

 Beaches in South Goa will be less crowded – Credit: Steve MCCATHIE

 North India in March

-March is a good time to visit parts of North India, though Rajasthan will start becoming extremely hot.
-If you have to visit in the summer then aim for March rather than April or May when the temperature is uncomfortable.
+March is a good time to visit parts of North India, though Rajasthan will start getting quite warm in the afternoons, mid march onwards.

 Amritsar, Rishikesh, Dharamshala and the rest of the Himalayan foothills are great to travel to.
 Anywhere in Himachal Pradesh, Shimla and Manali are also very pleasant.
 Hill stations were invented exactly for this reason.
 So climb those mountains and beat the summer heat!

 Last but not least, the North East.
 This is a great time to discover these off-beat states, such as Orissa.
 Green, blossoming and bursting with a culture unique to the India most travellers will experience, try somewhere new and refreshing.
 Plus, the food is delicious and the people are lovely.